diegopereiraeng/kubernetes-snapshot-extension/README.md

 ```

 ## Upgrade
-Stop the machine agent
+1. Stop the machine agent
-Delete the existing default dashboard and the automatically generated searches in Analytics.
+2. Delete the existing default dashboard and the automatically generated searches in Analytics.
 They will be re-created by the extension.
-Deploy the new version of the extension as described in the [Installation](#installation)
+3. Deploy the new version of the extension as described in the [Installation](#Installation) section.

 ## Build from Source